nsacyber/Windows-Event-Log-Messages/docs/Running WELM.md

 Run welm.

-### Windows Vista/Windows Server 2008
+#### Windows Server 2008

-1. While it is possible to script setup with pkgmgr and/or ocsetup, they are not ideal.
-It is much faster to select all the features manually in the UI.
-Make sure all items have a check mark rather than a filled in square.

-1. Start > Settings > Control Panel > Programs > Turn Windows Features on or off.
 On the server it brings up the Roles and Features dialog.
 Install all the features possible and reboot.
 There will only be two sub-items that can't install: Message Queuing > Message Queuing Services > Routing Support and Message Queuing > Windows 2000 Client Support.
 1. Install .Net 3.5.
 1. Install all roles except for Active Directory ones.
 WSUS won't install from Server Manager.
 Install WSUS 3.0 SP2 (SP1 is what would normally come with Server 2008 so SP2 is good enough).
 1. Install Active Directory Domain Services.
 Run dcpromo.
 1. Install the remaining AD roles (create a user in AD for AD RMS to install and use the server's fqdn as the RMS federation server name and cluster server name).
 1. Go back to Add Features and install Message Queuing > Message Queuing Services > Routing Support.
 The other sub item (Message Queuing > Windows 2000 Client Support)  will not install.
 1. Run welm.

 Can't install Hyper-V on x64 while already inside a Hyper-V VM.
 Server 2008 SP2 has to be installed on physical hardware in order to get those logs.

-### Windows 7/Windows Server 2008 R2
+#### Windows Server 2008 R2

-Net 3.5 is already installed by default on Windows 7.

-1. Set-ExecutionPolicy Unrestricted -Force
-1. Run the install all features script and reboot.

 On server add roles.